sami-bg/stable-SSL/README.rst

 .. _design:

-``Stable-SSL`` provides all the boilerplate to quickly get started with AI research, focusing on Self-Supervised Learning (SSL), albeit other applications can certainly build upon Stable-SSL.
+``stable-SSL`` provides all the boilerplate to quickly get started with AI research, focusing on Self-Supervised Learning (SSL), albeit other applications can certainly build upon ``stable-SSL``.
-At its core, ``Stable-SSL`` provides a ``BaseModel`` class that sequentially calls the following methods:
+At its core, ``stable-SSL`` provides a ``BaseModel`` class that sequentially calls the following methods:

 .. code-block:: text